 What is an Organizer?

 The LLC Organizer is the individual or entity that files the Articles of Organization for your Limited Liability Company.
 This party is named on the formation documents as the initiating party.

 An organizer is distinct from an LLC member in that a member is defined as an owner of the LLC and an organizer merely facilitates the technical formation of the LLC.

 What Role Does an Organizer Fill?

 Although traditionally, the potential liabilities of an organizer have been limited due to their small role, that may be changing soon in some states.
-A 2010 appeals court decision suggested that organizers owe a fiduciary responsibility to the members of an LLC.
-While this opinion was limited to organizers who solicit members, this case may open the door for other courts to reconsider the liabilities of organizers over time.
+A 2010 appeals court decision suggested that organizers owe a fiduciary responsibility to the members of the LLC.
+While this opinion was limited to organizers who solicit LLC members, this case may open the door for other courts to reconsider the liabilities of organizers over time.

 Who Can Serve as an Organizer?

 Although the organizer can be a member of the LLC, this is not required.
 The Organizer may be an attorney, friend, registered agent, business formation company, or other third parties that help you complete and file the formation documents.
 There are generally no legal requirements for an organizer to perform any other duty past completing and submitting accurate documents for the LLC.
-However, since the Organizer is tasked with accurately completing the Articles of Organization for an LLC, a basic understanding of the document and compliance standards for your state is necessary.
+However, since the Organizer is tasked with accurately completing the Articles of Organization for a Limited Liability Company, a basic understanding of the document and compliance standards for your state is necessary.
 This does not disqualify an individual member of an LLC from acting as the Organizer.
 Most states also require that individuals serving as organizers be at least 18 years old.